Robert-W/dotfiles/nvim/README.md

 - `git clone git@github.com:Robert-W/dotfiles.git`
 - `ln -s "$(pwd)/nvim" ~/.config/nvim`

-## Nvim commands
-Once all the files are in place, open up any file with `nvim` and run the following:
-- `:PackerSync`

 ### ARM64 Mac Users
 When running Treesitter update/install for language servers.
 If you are on an arm64 MAC you may get some errors about the architecture being incorrect.
 In